- Purchase the complete Expat Arrivals Austria Guide (PDF)

-Individual states in Austria are responsible for the provision of emergency services.
-Although the standards of emergency medical services vary slightly, response times throughout the country are generally very good.
+Local authorities in Austria are responsible for the provision of emergency services, which means that standards of emergency medical services vary slightly across the country.
+Nevertheless, response times throughout Austria are generally very good.
 Paramedics generally speak German, but some may also speak English.